![]() ![]() |

 it's all rock n roll.
 And maybe I'm just a hot chick on stage.
 Or

 maybe I'm an ugly chick.
-I don't know."
+I don't know."- ANNAMARiA

 PiNNA OF VAJRA